isar/isar/docs/docs/queries.md

   .findAll();
 ```

-The where clause is applied first to reduce the number of records to be filtered.
-Then the filter is applied to the remaining records.
+The where clause is applied first to reduce the number of objetcs to be filtered.
+Then the filter is applied to the remaining objetcs.

 ## Sorting